greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_GROUP.html.md

 :   > **Note** You cannot set the `CONCURRENCY` value for the `admin_group` to zero \(0\).

+:   If you alter the `cpu_hard_quota_limit` of a resource group in which you previously configured a `CPUSET`, `CPUSET` is deactivated, the reserved CPU cores are returned to Greenplum Database, and `CPUSET` is set to -1.

-CPU\_RATE\_LIMIT integer
+CPU_HARD_QUOTA_LIMIT integer
 :   The percentage of CPU resources to allocate to this resource group.
-The minimum CPU percentage for a resource group is 1.
+The minimum CPU percentage you can specify for a resource group is 1.
 The maximum is 100.
-The sum of the `cpu_hard_quota_limit`s of all resource groups defined in the Greenplum Database cluster must not exceed 100.
+The sum of the `CPU_HARD_QUOTA_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

-:   If you alter the `cpu_hard_quota_limit` of a resource group in which you previously configured a `CPUSET`, `CPUSET` is deactivated, the reserved CPU cores are returned to Greenplum Database, and `CPUSET` is set to -1.

 CPUSET <coordinator_cores>;<segment_cores>
 :   The CPU cores to reserve for this resource group on the coordinator host and segment hosts.
 The CPU cores that you specify in must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.